Scenes from 2013 Competition Display!

 Groups traveling by any vehicle that seats 15 or more passengers in size must make parking reservations prior to arrival.
 For additional information please call 1-800-438-0050, ext.
 1281.

 Entries were judged on overall appearance, originality/ creativity, difficulty, precision and consistency of theme.
 Judging takes place on November 18.

 - Consistency of Theme

-Except for the base, entries must be constructed and composed completely of edible materials.
-The main structure should be constructed of at least 75% gingerbread, some of which should be exposed.
+Except for the base, entries must be constructed of edible materials.
+The main structure should be at least 75% gingerbread, some of which should be exposed.
 Edible materials are not limited to candies and icings.

 Contestants from across the country bring their architectural masterpieces to The Omni Grove Park Inn.
 Delight in the imagination shown in these sugar-and-spice creations, strolling through the competition is a sure way to be swept up in the holiday spirit.
 A new award of $1,000 will be presented to the competitor who traveled the farthest distance.
 Other categories include, Adult, Teen, Youth and Child.

 Additionally, a group of entries are on display at the Grove Arcade in downtown Asheville starting November 20.

 For more things to do during the holiday season, see our Top Asheville Holiday Outings and Events.